Especially if you have studied NVC already, you might be curious about whether the term I use, ‘NbC’, is the same or different.

 Connection is bigger than communication

 Classical NVC focuses heavily on understanding the processes of dialogue between two people and on improving these in order to better meet everyone’s needs.
 It is explicitly language-based, as the title of Marshall Rosenberg’s bestselling book indicates, and it’s ideal for conflict resolution, mediation, and similar processes.
 And, it takes a lot of work to get our NVC to the level where it’s actually a practical tool for such real-life situations.
 Everybody who has been to a couple of introductory workshops wants to go back home and try this ‘new way of talking’ on their spouse or children or work colleagues, but not always with great results.
-Part of the problem is that many of us as beginning NVC students are more eager to use our new-found NVC skills to interpret – and if possible, to change! – the behaviour of our friends and acquaintances than we are ready or able to change our own habits (not to mention ‘getting’ that it’s not our job to change anyone else anyway); another is that reliance on a formulaic approach and the belief that it’s just a matter of using the ‘right’ form of words gets in the way of actual connection with other people.
+Part of the problem is that many of us as beginning NVC students are more eager to use our new-found NVC skills to interpret – and if possible, to change! – the behaviour of our friends and acquaintances than we are ready or able to change our own habits (not to mention ‘getting’ that it’s not our job to change anyone else anyway); another is that reliance on a formulaic approach, and the misapprehension that it’s just a matter of using the ‘right’ form of words, usually gets in the way of actual connection with other people.
 Above all, we can neither express ourselves clearly nor receive others until we have looked closely at what is going on in ourselves.
 Thus, in my work I like to highlight connection over communication; contact before connection; and self-connection before everything else.
 Hence, Needs-based Connection (NbC).

 Of course, Marshall himself knew all this long before I did, but still it is that verbal model for interpersonal communication which is emphasised by the ‘four components’ approach of OFNR.
 Because this is easy to teach, and because MR himself talks in ‘A Language of Life’ about ‘two parts’ to NVC without mentioning the role of self-connection, expressing and empathising often take precedence over self-connection in introductory workshops and trainings.
-Many good trainers do offer a more tripartite model in their own presentations and hand-outs, and in my workshops and coaching I certainly try to bring the focus back to self-connection at every opportunity.
+Many good trainers do explicitly offer a more tripartite model in their own presentations and hand-outs, and in my workshops and coaching I certainly try to bring the focus back to self-connection at every opportunity.
 Sometimes this is disappointing for students who want to take some formulaic phrases home which they can try out on someone else the very next day.

 Nobody really does OFNR ‘by the book’

 Considering how the 4 steps model gets applied, I see that in practice it gets modified by NVC practitioners in each of the three ‘modes’ of NVC.
-When we express ourselves in NVC, we are essentially explaining ourselves, and the Request for help or support can drop away: “When x happened, I felt y because I needed z (so will you help me by doing w?)”(OFN(R)).
-In ‘self-empathy‘, we often review our experiences simply in terms of feelings and needs: “(When x happened) I felt y because I needed z” (OFN or just FN).
+When we express ourselves in NVC, we are essentially explaining ourselves, and the Request for help or support is very much an optional extra: “When x happened, I felt y because I needed z (so will you help me by doing w?)”(OFN(R)).
+In ‘self-empathy‘, we often review the kernel of our experiences simply in terms of feelings and needs: “(When x happened) I felt y because I needed z” (OFN or just FN).
 Observations disappear and the ‘Request’ step becomes a ‘request to self’, if it is applied at all.
 Similarly, when we listen empathically to others, we are usually trying to connect with them and understand them better by using the model to get to their deeper experience below any particular incident: “Are you feeling y because you’re needing z?”
 (F?N?).
-Observations and Requests are often not necessary or relevant here, either, unless to establish a starting and end point to the process.
+Observations and Requests are often not necessary or relevant here, unless to establish a starting and end point to the process.
 Thus, already in practice the model is not so rigidly applied as it looks in the books and trainers’ manuals.
 In NbC, I simply choose whichever steps (or none) will bring the most connection in the actual situation.
 That may mean focusing on needs without mentioning feelings at all, or it may mean the opposite.
 Above all it means remaining curious about other people, rather than trying to put them into any box or category: always asking myself the question, “What is it like to be you?”.

 A Request is a special case of an Action step

 In the mode of listening empathically, it seems equally contrived to invent a ‘request’ which another person might make of us but has not actually made (unless s/he is another NVCer and speaks the same secret code!).
 The form of words recommended by Rosenberg and CNVC is “Would you like me to do x?”.
 This is transparently not actually a request at all, it’s a suggestion, an offer!
-So in this case, the Action step in the standard 4-step process is actually to make an offer of an action: I see that you fell over (O), I guess your knee is hurting (F) and you might like some support (N), so can I fetch you a bandage (A)?
+So in this case, the Action step in the standard 4-step process to make an offer of an action: I see that you fell over (O), I guess your knee is hurting (F) and you might like some support (N), so can I fetch you some ice/a bandage/etc. (A)?

 Putting all this together as a spatial map, I offer a revised version of the communication process defined by Bridget Belgrave and Gina Lawrence and known as the “13-step NVC dance floor”: 13 steps in dialogue.